urbit/docs/userspace/tudumvc/tudumvc-proper.md

 6. Granting that the host ship is an approved editor for the recipient, the change is applied.
 7. Recipient ship sends back updates on the `/sub-tasks` path

-And, just like that, you've created a networked version of TodoMVC using Urbit as our data hosting platform.
+And, just like that, we've created a networked version of TodoMVC using Urbit as our data hosting platform.
 TodoMVC is dead, long live `%tudumvc`.

 ![finished product image](@/docs/userspace/tudumvc/final-product.png)

-## Homework {#homework}
+## Additional Materials {#additional-materials}
 No homework this time - maybe in our next course!

 ## Exercises {#exercises}